tw-in-js/twind/docs/getting-started/README.md

 This is the user manual for the `twind` library.
 A small compiler that turns Tailwind short hand into CSS rules at run, build or serve time.
 If you have used Tailwind and/or a CSS-in-JS solution before then most of the API will feel very familiar.

 We are confident that feature parity with Tailwind V2 has been achieved.
-We recommend you refer the Tailwind documentation site for anything non twind implementation specific; information around directives, variants, theming etc.
+We recommend you refer the Tailwind documentation site for anything non Twind implementation specific; information around directives, variants, theming etc.

 > 📚 **[Tailwind Documentation](https://tailwindcss.com)**